elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/iterator-pattern.md

     <br />
     <div></div>

-- Single Responsibility Principle.
-You can clean up the client code and the collections by extracting bulky traversal algorithms into separate classes.
+- Singular Responsibility Principle By separating cumbersome traversal algorithms into different classes, you may clean up the client code and collections.
-- Open/Closed Principle.
-You can implement new types of collections and iterators and pass them to existing code without breaking anything.
+- The Open/Closed Principle -- You can add new types of collections and iterators to existing code without affecting anything.
-- You can iterate over the same collection in parallel because each iterator object contains its own iteration state.
+- Because each iterator object maintains its iteration state, you can concurrently iterate over the same collection.
-- For the same reason, you can delay an iteration and continue it when needed.
+- For the same reason, you can postpone an iteration and resume it later.

 <br />
   </div>